 A studied mix of virgin fibers and recycled raw material (at least 20%) from certified supply chains allows the Company to produce items characterised by quality and durability, with a lower environmental impact.

 From 2017 Benetton Group is a proud member of Better Cotton the world’s largest programme dedicated to cotton sustainability.
 According to the prescriptions of the programme, the Group sources cotton processed and grown by farmers trained to minimise the use of fertilisers and pesticides, use water and soil sustainably, and comply with the principles of equity in labor relationships.
 In 2022, the percentage of Better Cotton totalled 43% (calculated on the total annual cotton requirement).

 Strategy regarding the use of sustainable cotton

 Better Cotton’s mission is to help cotton communities survive and thrive, while protecting and restoring the environment.
 See bettercotton.org for details.

 In 2019-2020, Better Cotton licensed over 2.4 million farmers from 23 countries on five continents.

 Better Cotton is sourced via a system of Mass Balance and is not physically traceable to end products.
 For further details about the sourcing system for Better Cotton see bettercotton.org/massbalance.

 Benetton is committed to sourcing 100% of its cotton as “more sustainable cotton” by 2025.
-“More sustainable cotton” includes Better Cotton, Organic Cotton and Recycled Cotton.
-In 2020, sustainable cotton accounts for 60% of our total cotton volume.
+“More sustainable cotton” includes cotton from Better Cotton, organic cotton and recycled cotton.
+In 2021, sustainable cotton accounts for 71% of our total cotton volume.

 Since 2012, Benetton Group’s collections have not carried denim items treated with sand-blasting.
 Moreover, we developed a laser-treated “denim colour” for men’s and women’s denim items.